itd/axispics/README.txt

 axispics README
 =================

-This captures a series of images from one or more AXIS cameras, and saves then to a specified directory ($axis_pic_path).
+This captures a series of images from one or more AXIS cameras, and saves then to a specified directory.
+It's a very minimal application.
+Add featurs and functionality as your need or desire dictates.

-AXIS software will throw/put jpg images at a web server.
-All you should have to do is fire-up this service and point all the cameras at this app.
+AXIS software can be configured to throw jpg images at a web server.
+Edit the .cfg file(s) then fire-up this application to get a web server running.
+Then, point all the cameras at this app.
-No additional server side configuration is necessary.
+No additional server-side configuration should be necessary.

-Images from each camera are saved to disk in individual directories:
+Images from each camera are saved to disk in per-camera-ip-date

-  $axis_pic_path/$CAMERA_IP_ADDRESS
+directories:

+  $axis_pic_path/$CAMERA_IP_ADDRESS_$DATE

 For example:

-  /path/to/images/192.168.0.102
+  /path/to/images/192.168.0.102-2012-11-30

 Requirements